As a Pacific Northwest Web hosting provider, we at Canvas Host want to limit

 Through Bonneville Environmental Foundation, we purchase

-data facility and the Pacific Northwest environment and economy.
+our data facility and the Pacific Northwest environment and economy.
 It's

 as close as